sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-The validation failure action to use for the kyverno module
+The validation failure action to use for the policies, `Enforce` will block when a request does not comply with the policies and `Audit` will not block but log when a request does not comply with the policies.

 ### Constraints